vazco/meteor-universe-collection/README.md

 to transform selected documents before the method (like: find, findOne) returns them.

 UniDoc is a default of document prototype.
-(You can also pass it in collection constructor in options as a key 'documentPrototype')
+(You can also pass it in collection constructor in options as a key 'setDocumentClass')

 ```js